Lasseignejk/DC-Notes/React/React1.md

     You can search through snippets with ES7 snippet search command which can be run with CMD + Shift + P or just use CMD + Shift + R (CTRL + ALT + R for Windows & Linux) keybinding.

-To use that component, go back to your app.jsx and invoke the funciton, invoke the ocmponent.
+To use that component, go back to your app.jsx and invoke the function, invoke the component.
 If you type a < then start typing the name of the component, you should see it pop up.

     function App() {
         return (